I See Design Problems

-Ok, the title of this post a lame play on the famous line from “The Sixth Sense,” but it’s a good description of my inability to ignore bad design when I see it.
+Ok, the title of this post is a lame play on the famous line from “The Sixth Sense,” but it’s a good description of my inability to ignore bad design when I see it.
 And I see it everywhere: diner menus, building signage, websites, corporate logos, direct-mail flyers.
 And when I spot bad design I can’t help but think about how it could be improved.

 A few months ago I rented a Zipcar and, while driving down the highway, I found myself staring at the dashboard thinking, “who designed this?”
 I pulled out my phone to snap a picture and was fortunate I didn’t wreck the car (I see dumb people, and it’s me).
 I’m not an expert on automotive design but, as a long-time driver, I have a pretty good idea of what works and what doesn’t.